 With ever changing regulations and increasing flood insurance premiums, property owners should understand that there are options available to manage their risk exposure and costs.
 They should also stay abreast of pending regulation changes, which could impact the design of any new construction or building improvement project.

-The Communities within Barnstable County adopted the Revised FEMA Flood Insurance Rate Maps in July of 2014.
+The Communities within Barnstable County adopted the Revised FEMA Flood Insurance Rate Maps (FIRMs) in July of 2014.
 Thousands of homeowners across Cape Cod were impacted by the flood map changes and received letters from their mortgage lenders informing them that their homes now fell within a Special Flood Hazard Area as designated on the revised Flood Insurance Rate Maps.
 Because their homes were newly designated as having a 1% annual risk of flooding, they were now required to purchase Flood Insurance.

-Design requirements have also increased for houses within the lower Hazard Flood Zones (Zone AE with wave heights less than 18 inches and Zone AO, or so called “overwash zones”).
-The lowest floor in these zones must now be elevated an additional foot above the Base Flood Elevation for that zone.
-As with the 8th Edition, all utilities must still be located above the Base Flood Elevation and any enclosed space below the Base Flood Elevation must be made flood resistant and may only be used for storage, parking or access.
-In no case can the enclosed space be constructed below ground on all four sides.
+Design requirements have also increased for houses within the lower “Hazard Flood Zones” (Zone AE with wave heights less than 18 inches and Zone AO, or so called “Overwash Zones”).
+The revised Massachusetts Building Code now requires residential buildings within these zones to design to a greater elevation than the previous edition.
+The newly designated “Design Flood Elevation” (DFE) is the “Base Flood Elevation” (BFE) plus 1 foot of freeboard, which places the lowest floor and utilities for new construction a foot higher than would have been required in 2017.
+As was the case with the 8th Edition of the Building Code, any enclosed space below the Design Flood Elevation must be made flood resistant and may only be used for storage, parking, or access.
+In no instance can the enclosed space below the lowest living space be constructed below ground on all four sides (no basements).

 Periodic changes to flood risk maps are inevitable, catalyzed by changes in the environment, weather patterns, and new development.
-Revised maps are issued to inform property owners of changes in their community's flood zone boundaries and the risk that their property will be flooded.
+Revised maps are issued by FEMA to inform property owners of changes in their community's flood zone boundaries and the risk that their property will be flooded.
 Knowing if your property is in a mapped flood hazard zone and at risk of being flooded are keys to protecting your investment and understanding potential limitations for making property improvements in the future.